bradymonks/streaming-02-multiple-processes/README.md

 Try to figure out what's going on.

-1. What libraries did we import? sqlite3 time multiprocessing os datetime platform sys
+1. What libraries did we import? sqlite3, time, multiprocessing, os, datetime, platform, sys
 1. Where do we set the task_duration?
-    We set the task_duration right after we import the libraries
+    We set the task_duration right after we imported the libraries
 1. How many functions are defined?
     There are 7 functions defined
-1. What are the function names? create_table drop_table
+1. What are the function names? create_table, drop_table,
-    insert_pet
+    insert_pet,
-    process_one
+    process_one,
-    process_two
+    process_two,
-    process_three
+    process_three,
     recreate_database
 1. In general, what does each function do?
-    create_table: connects database and creates table
+    create_table: connects database and creates table,
-    drop_table: drops a table if DB already exists
+    drop_table: drops a table if DB already exists,
-    insert_pet: prints a few statements and inserts data into table
+    insert_pet: prints a few statements and inserts data into table,
-    process_one: holds Ace and Buddy the dogs
+    process_one: holds Ace and Buddy the dogs,
-    process_two: holds Cooper the rabbit and Dufus the dog
+    process_two: holds Cooper the rabbit and Dufus the dog,
-    process_three: holds Emma the rabbit and Felix the cat
+    process_three: holds Emma the rabbit and Felix the cat,
     recreate_database: Deletes table pets and recreates it

 1. Where does the execution begin?